Havasupai: 2003–2010 blood sample controversy

-ASU incurred legal fees of US$1,700,000 and eventually agreed to pay the Havasupai participants US$700,000.
+ASU incurred legal fees of US$1,700,000 and eventually agreed to pay the 41 Havasupai participants US$700,000.
+Attorney Stephen Hanlon working pro bono with the law firm Holland & Knight was also able to facilitate the ceremonial return of the blood samples.
 It has since been claimed that scientific study of Native Northern American genomes has been hampered due to scientists' fears of getting caught up in a similar legal predicament.

 Traditional culture

 Agriculture

-Prior to modern times agriculture was the essential means of progress and survival for the Havasupai.
-While in the winter the tribe members stationed themselves on the plateau of the canyon, in the summer irrigation gardening of the crop fields brought the members back inside the canyon walls.
+Before modern times, agriculture was the essential means of progress and survival for the Havasupai.
+In the winter, the tribe members stationed themselves on the plateau of the canyon; in the summer, irrigation gardening of the crop fields brought the members back inside the canyon walls.
 As vast and uneven as the Grand Canyon is, it is somewhat of an anomaly that the Havasupai were able to agriculturally sustain and thrive in such a voluminous landscape.
 Because of a lack of available soil rich in nutrients, it has been suggested that the tribe cultivated only 200 acre of land on the canyon floor.
-Although lacking space, the tribe's irrigation technology was far more advanced than others in the Southwest which allowed them to be agriculturally intensive.
-However, being located at the bottom of a canyon left the fields vulnerable to flooding as a result of rain and the overflowing of Cataract Creek, as was the case in 1911 when almost an entire crop field was destroyed.
-In 1920 to combat the issue the federal government assisted the tribe in constructing a new irrigation system which was generally effective in ceasing soil erosion from water overflows.
+Although lacking space, the tribe's irrigation technology was far more advanced than others in the Southwest, allowing them to be agriculturally intensive.
+However, being located at the bottom of a canyon left the fields vulnerable to flooding due to rain and the overflowing of Cataract Creek, as was the case in 1911 when almost an entire crop field was destroyed.
+In 1920, to combat the issue, the federal government assisted the tribe in constructing a new irrigation system which was generally effective in ceasing soil erosion from water overflows.

-Historically the main crops for the Havasupai were corn, beans, squash, sunflowers, gourds, and some cotton.
+Historically, the main crops for the Havasupai were corn, beans, squash, sunflowers, gourds, and some cotton.
 Corn, the tribe's main crop, was generally harvested in the later summer months.
-While growing, a farming technique called cepukaka was used to protect the corn from being blown over when it got to a certain height.
+While growing, a farming technique called cepukaka was used to protect the corn from being blown over when it reached a certain height.
 In this technique, a farmer loosened the soil around the corn and then pulled it into a hill around the stalk base.
 Along with their traditional crops, the Havasupai were introduced to melons, watermelons, and orchard trees with the arrival of the Spanish.
-By the 1940s these crops had become staples of the Havasupai diet.
+By the 1940s, these crops had become staples of the Havasupai diet.